JohnG024/The-Altar-of-The-Grand-Codex/README.md

 ---

-## 🧱 Repository Architecture

-- **Major Categories:** The great chambers of the archive, each a thematic cathedral wing.
-- **Subcategories & Specific Topics:** The corridors and chapels, holding focused memories, rituals, and lore.
-- **Super In-Depth Entries:** The sacred relics — voice memos, ritual prompts, detailed schemas.

----

 ## 🔮 Ritual Guidance for Use

 1. Approach this archive slowly, with intention.
 2. Each category is a doorway — step through with reverence.
 3. Use the DBT and emotional tools as sacred implements to navigate pain.
 4. Know that grief is honored here, never dismissed or glossed over.
 5. Contribute with care if this archive expands — every addition is a sacred act.

 ---